GTLook/SnacksReview-backend/README.md

 ## Deployment

-This project has been deployed on Heroku at the adsress:
+This project has been deployed on Heroku at the address: https://safe-inlet-85057.herokuapp.com/api/snacks

 ## Built With